nedufural/JuloTest/README.md

-# JuloTest

-This repo hold the solution to the take home give.
 It was written in MVVM using Coroutine, Livedata, ViewModels.
 Kindly clone and review for your perusal.

 The project structure is as follows